Home > Data > Featured Datasets

 Marigolds on ice.jpg

-High elevation ecosystems are like water towers that store water as snow during the fall and winter and then release it as snow melt runoff in the spring and summer.
-The runoff provides a large quantity of high quality water, which largely drives the ecology and economy of the western US.
-At Niwot, we conduct an annual snow survey across the ridge, monitor snow weekly throughout the winter on the Saddle, as well as characterizing the snow profile in snowpits.
+High-elevation ecosystems are like water towers.
+They store water as snow during the fall and winter and then release it as snowmelt runoff in the spring and summer.
+This runoff provides a large quantity of high-quality water, which largely drives the ecology and economy of the western US.
+At Niwot, we conduct an annual snow survey across the ridge, monitor snow weekly throughout the winter on the Saddle, and characterize the snow profile in snowpits.

 IMG_9364_C1.jpg